22 Nov 2022

 The following should be included in an Internship Agreement:

 This will be the official summary declaring the position the intern will be taking up and the jurisdiction the contract is guarded under.
 The corresponding jurisdiction is often the location where the internship takes place, which should be clearly mentioned in the offer letter and once again in the internship agreement.
 This is important for the intern to check once again that the position offered is what he/she intends to be.

-This will be the section to include the pay to the intern and the laws and insurance applicable to assure the intern on his/her rights on receiving the salary that is agreed to.
+This will be the section to include the payment to the intern and the laws and insurance applicable to assure the intern of his/her rights to receive the salary that is agreed to.
 It is also crucial for the company to include what will not be covered by the company, such as the intern’s taxes and health conditions, etc., to exclude the company from liabilities of the intern that may be too large.
 In the case of unpaid internship, the employee should state the purpose of the internship and that it is therefore unpaid and the intern is not entitled to any remuneration.

-This section explains to the intern the purpose of the internship, such as educational, training, etc, and whom the intern seeks supervision from.
+This section explains to the intern the purpose of the internship, such as education, training, etc, and whom the intern seeks supervision.
 This will also be where the company should draw the line on the scope of risks assumed by the intern regarding the internship.
 Interns are advised to look clearly into this section and consider whether they accept these terms with regard to their own circumstances.

-Here, the rules that need to be followed by the intern are included, depending on the company’s own standards and practice.
-Examples may relate to etiquette, refrain from accepting new clients in the name of the company, disclosing any conflict of interest etc. This serves as a reminder to interns regarding how they should act in the workplace and the following consequences that may be resulted if they violate any of these rules.
+Here, the rules that need to be followed by the intern are included, depending on the company’s own standards and practices.
+Examples may relate to etiquette, refraining from accepting new clients in the name of the company, disclosing any conflict of interest, etc. This serves as a reminder to interns regarding how they should act in the workplace and the following consequences that may be resulted if they violate any of these rules.

 The company should also set out terms on when the contract will be terminated, usually relating to violation of discipline by the intern.
 Typical points to consider will be: